Written by Nanette Hebdige

 Familiarize yourself with the pay rate in your areas, as salaries are commensurate to the cost of living where jobs are offered.

-No matter how good your rapport was with the recruiter, they aren’t really interested in you, as they have too many candidates.
+No matter how good your rapport was with the recruiter, they aren’t really interested in you, as the sheer volume of candidates is a beast.
 Their primary responsibility is filling a job, generating their commission and moving onto the next posting.
-Good luck out there!